 "palm tree", since pilgrims to the Holy Land often brought back palm fronds as proof of their journey.

-From Dutch and means "pear tree", referring to someone who kept a pear orchard.
+From Dutch meaning "pear tree", referring to someone who lived or worked at a pear orchard.

 From Portuguese and Galician pereira

 .
 A famous bearer was Matthew Perry (1794-1858), the American naval officer who opened Japan to the West.

 Name for a person who lived near a pine tree, from Italian pino

 Means "pear tree" in French, originally a nickname for someone who lived close to such a tree.

 Originally indicated a person who lived in a thickly wooded area, from Latin ramus

 REIS German, Jewish